gregorianrants/pythonbot/notes.md

 inverse(a) to make the math work out

 i used a function to do this but will remove this later and hard code it.

+## commit: hardcoded the new pid values
+the new pid values are now hardcoded